plausible/docs/docs/proxy/guides/cloudflare.md

 }
 ```

+Once you've added the code for the worker, you can click on the 'Save and Deploy' button.

 ## Step 2: Make sure the script is accessible

-Once you've added the code for the worker, you can save and deploy the worker.
-At this point, you can click 'Rename' in the Workers' dashboard to
+At this point, you can click 'Rename' in the Workers' dashboard to give your worker a meaningful name (avoid words like 'analytics', 'tracking', 'stats', etc.).

-give your worker a meaningful name (avoid words like 'analytics', 'tracking', etc.).
-Now, the Plausible script should be accessible at the following
+Now, the Plausible script should be accessible at the following url:
-url:

 ```
 <your-worker-name>.<your-cloudflare-username>.workers.dev/js/script.js